-With mainstream IoT devices being consistently hosted on the cloud, this offers individuals with malicious intent another method in taking down or accessing IoT devices.
-Recently, Google Cloud, one of the cloud vendor giants was taken down in a possible cyber-attack (Merriman, 2019), highlighting the potentially unreliability of Cloud hosted services.
+With mainstream IoT devices being consistently hosted on the cloud, this offers individuals with malicious intent another platform to attack IoT devices.
+Recently, Google Cloud, one of the cloud vendor giants, was taken down in a possible cyber-attack (Merriman, 2019), highlighting the potential unreliability of Cloud hosted services.
 Organisations that depended on Googles Cloud, including security company Nest had their services taken down for over 4 hours.
-This is problematic in an area such as face-recognition based CCTV, meaning if data cannot be accessed from the Cloud, the whole system becomes non-functional.
+This is problematic in an area such as face-recognition based CCTV; if data cannot be accessed from the Cloud, the whole system becomes non-functional.